 Cambridge Analytica may only be the tip of the iceberg.
 They have not reviewed all the other apps that were doing similar data mining and may have our likes and quirks, stored offline for future us.

-I listened to Jim Cramer on CNBC when he said that if he wanted to know what products he should invest in, he should open his daughter’s closet to see which brands are there.
+Listening to Jim Cramer on CNBC, he said that if he wanted to know what products he should invest in, he should open his daughter’s closet to see which brands are there.
 This too, applies to social media and all apps for that matter.

 If you want to know want social platform you should follow: Ask your kids.
-They are the one’s that are defiining the market.
+They are the one’s that are defining the market.